wiseman-timelord/ImpExpPsd1/README.md

 - we want them to utilize exactly the same, syntax and usage, for import, and a fitting theme of, syntax and usage, for the export, compared to the powershell import.

 ## DESCRIPTION
 Powershell and PowerShellCore do not have an Export-PowerShellDataFile cmdlet, therein, every time the given user attemts to use a Psd1 with a script created in GPT4, then it will cause a series of different errors in development to happen, that are frustrating interactions if you intend to use Psd1, hence, I wanted to solve that issue, and not only that, but produce upgrades in the process.
-ImpExpPsd1-Cl will fix the issue of incorrectly reading/writing to PSD1's with perfected, import and export, cmdlets, that are, robust and efficient, hence, "Import Export Psd1", cmdlets, were created for exactly this purpose.
+ImpExpPsd1-Cl will fix the issue of incorrectly reading/writing to PSD1's with perfected, import and export, cmdlets, that are, robust and efficient, hence, "Import Export Psd1", cmdlets and powershell script, were created for exactly this purpose.
 There is a "Export-PowerShellDataFile" on GitHub, however, mine will be, better than, that and the standard "Import-PowerShellDataFile" cmdlet.

 ### DEMONSTRATION
 - Some GPT4 logic upon exporting Psd1 files (in a new session - 2024/01/24)...